Familylinks has been around in name since 2001, but our history goes back much further.

 In 1956, the South Hills Guidance Center with Outpatient Services opened, later to be renamed the Parent & Child Guidance Center.
 In Pittsburgh’s eastern neighborhoods, The Whale’s Tale was founded in 1970, addressing the issues of youth homelessness and addiction to drugs and alcohol.

-And in 2015, Familylinks announced its affiliation with Vintage, a senior center that’s been serving East Liberty and the surrounding area for decades.
-We couldn’t be more excited to add Vintage to our continuum of services.
+In 2015, Familylinks announced its affiliation with Vintage Center for Active Adults, a senior center that’s been serving East Liberty and the surrounding area for decades.